feathersjs/docs/guides/migrating.md

 ### Debugging

 The `debug` module has been removed as a direct dependency.
-This reduces the the client bundle size and allows to add a custom logger to Feathers internals.
+This reduces the the client bundle size and allows to support other platforms (like Deno).
 The original `debug` functionality can now be initialized as follows:

 ```js
 const feathers = require('@feathersjs/feathers');